Category

 "The catchphrase for this summit was, 'No answers?
 Or are all answers valid?'

 Regardless of the method, repeating this approach may not foster the motivation to take on new challenges when entering society.
-I believe that to thrive in a rapidly changing world, it is crucial for children to boldly tackle problems without clear answers and accumulate experiences overcoming them.
+I believe that to thrive in a rapidly changing society, it is crucial for children to boldly tackle problems without clear answers and accumulate experiences overcoming them.
 This kind of learning is precisely the active learning that cultivates versatile abilities applicable in society.

 Reflecting on the four lessons from this summit, I believe several key elements emerged.